dappforce/subsocial-docs/docs/faq/Overview.md

 ### When will eligible participants be able to claim their Subsocial tokens?

-The actual date is not announced yet.
+The date is not announced yet.
 Follow our [announcements channel](/docs/faq/overview#do-you-have-an-announcement-channel) to keep updated.

 ## Token claim for Uptrennd (1UP) token holders

-## When was the Snapshot of 1UP balances taken?
+### When was the Snapshot of 1UP balances taken?

 The [1UP snapshot](https://drive.google.com/file/d/1eYTauxqQjotAU7nzq59TPe7Jc6wAAJi8/view) was taken on May 4, 2021.

-## When will eligible participants be able to claim their Subsocial tokens?
+### When will eligible participants be able to claim their Subsocial tokens?

-The actual date is not announced yet.
+The date is not announced yet.
 Follow our [announcements channel](/docs/faq/overview#do-you-have-an-announcement-channel) to keep updated.

 ## How does Subsocial store user’s content and data?

-Subsocial uses IPFS to store user’s content.
+Subsocial uses the InterPlanetary File System (IPFS) to store user’s content.
 To learn more about how IPFS fits into the Subsocial stack, check out this [article](https://app.subsocial.network/@cryptoswim/how-ipfs-fits-into-the-subsocial-stack-15671).